ethereum/remix-project/team-best-practices.md

  - A milestone standup - scheduled before the beginning of each milestone, roughly on a monthly basis - which aim to define what will be included in the **next milestone** and who will work on what.
 This standup also help to set a clear long term vision.

- - A retrospective standup - every 2 weeks - which aim to talk about **best practices in general**: what is good, what is bad, how we can improve workflows.
+ - A retrospective standup - after each released - which aim to talk about **best practices in general**: what is good, what is bad, how we can improve workflows.

- - A tour standup - on a monthly basis and just after a milestone finished - which aim to demo, **explain in details** features, bug fixes or any part of the codebase.
+ - A tour standup - Just after a release or whenever it is needed - which aim to demo, **explain in details** features, bug fixes or any part of the codebase.

  ### 2) Group meetings: